surgiie/transformer/README.md

 ### Use Traits

-If you want to transform data and values on the fly quickly in your classes, you can utilize the `\Surgiie\Transformer\Concerns\UsesTransformer` concerns.
+If you want to transform data and values on the fly quickly in your classes, you can utilize the `\Surgiie\Transformer\Concerns\UsesTransformer` trait:

 ```php
 <?php